hazelcast/hazelcast/docs/design/sql/14-stream-to-stream-join.md

 #### Memory management

-Fixed number of stored keys.
+Platform would manage fixed number of stored events in buffer.
+__TODO: define limit amount of events__

 ### Testing Criteria